 That was the real inspiration for this easy homemade creamy avocado dressing recipe.
 Simple to make and absolutely divine.

-This is why I decided to feature this salad dressing all on its own so you can really learn what it takes to make the best avocado-based dressing.
+This is why I decided to feature this creamy salad dressing all on its own so you can really learn what it takes to make the best avocado-based dressing.
 Plus, it’s a richer and creamier alternative to my all-time favorite, Simple Lemon Vinaigrette.

-This homemade avocado dressing is made with ripe avocados, olive oil, garlic, cilantro, freshly squeezed lime juice, kosher salt, black pepper, water (or almond milk) and jalapeno (depending on if you’d like it spicy).
+This simple homemade avocado dressing is made with ripe avocados, olive oil, garlic, fresh cilantro, freshly squeezed lime juice, kosher salt, black pepper, water (or almond milk) and jalapeno (depending on if you’d like it spicy).

 Helpful notes on the ingredients

 - Avocados: There are two popular types of avocados easily available in the supermarket – Hass and Gwen.
 Hass is considered the best variety of avocado for its buttery, nutty flavor, and the type I always use.
 For this DIY avocado salad dressing, we want avocados at the peak of ripeness.

 - Jalapeno: I prefer my avocado dressing mild, so I remove the seeds and ribs before blending.
 Feel free to leave these intact for a spicy salad dressing.
 Or simply omit the entire jalapeno to keep it mild.